kibetkilel/thebetteroption.com/posts/best/better_sleep.md

 ![LectroFan White Noise Machine](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTwNPtM5O1vBfSanyKIw3jYl0wzW3lE8HYUVw&s)
 *Alt Text: LectroFan White Noise Machine - Best Sound Machine for Sleep*

 Living in a noisy neighborhood made it hard to sleep, but the **LectroFan White Noise Machine** solved that problem.
-It offers 20 different sound options, from white noise to fan sounds, and the volume is adjustable.
-Now, I fall asleep to the sound of gentle rain every night.
+One night, my neighbor decided to mow their lawn at 10 PM (yes, really!).
+I turned on the LectroFan, set it to the "gentle rain" sound, and within minutes, I couldn’t hear a thing.
+Now, it’s a permanent part of my bedtime routine.

 🔗 **[👉 Buy the LectroFan on Amazon](https://amzn.to/4kUfsvo)**